 If you do apply and get accepted to a PhD program, don’t go unless you get a full package that includes tuition and some stipend, whether that includes teaching or not.
 Assuming that you do get a full ride, if you discover that it’s not working for you after a year or two, there is absolutely no shame in choosing to do something else.
 But if a program won’t invest in you enough to offer you a full package, it may not have the resources or the reputation to help you get placed well.

 Finally, choose your program carefully.
 Different faculty will tell you different things about this.
 Some folks say that you should probably attend an Ivy League school or equivalent.
 At GW, we have one of the best American Studies PhD programs in the country, and our placement record is actually quite good, but we are not an Ivy League school.
 So if you are looking for jobs in non-American Studies departments, it can be harder.
-That said, we have dozens of GW AmSt PhDs in tenured or tenure-track jobs in departments in English, history, African American Studies, performance studies, women’s and gender studies, and communications departments, as well as American Studies.
+That said, we have a good number of GW AmSt PhDs in tenured or tenure-track jobs in departments in English, history, African American Studies, performance studies, women’s and gender studies, and communications departments, as well as American Studies.
 And, of course, we have graduates working in many places beyond the academy.

 Ask about relationships among the graduate students.